Edmonton Southeast

-Edmonton Southeast is a federal electoral district in Alberta that has been represented in the House of Commons of Canada since 2025.
+Edmonton Southeast (Edmonton-Sud-Est) is a federal electoral district in Alberta that has been represented in the House of Commons of Canada since 2025.
 A riding of the same name previously existed from 1988 to 2004.

 Geography

 Edmonton Southeast is located in the city of Edmonton in the province of Alberta.
 It was re-created by the 2022 Canadian federal electoral redistribution.
 The riding was formed from the eastern half of Edmonton Mill Woods, with its southern boundary extended to reach Edmonton's expanded city limits.